Cough and cold are common in children. These are the immune system’s response to fighting germs and infections.

-Kids can also be given herb teas for a cough.
+You can also consider giving herb teas for a cough.
 You can make these teas at home or buy them.
 To ensure that these teas are decaffeinated, it is best to make them at home.
 Here is how.

 - Make herb tea mix with one tablespoon of horehound leaves, thyme, and mullein.
 To make the tea, boil one or two teaspoons of the tea leaves in one cup of water.
 Make sure that they boil enough to bring out the aroma of the ingredients out.
 Give half a cup of this tea thrice a day to ease a cough.

-- Another effective herb tea you can have is the lemon balm tea, which is easy to make.
+- Another herb tea you can have is the lemon balm tea (16), which is easy to make.
 Take one teaspoon of lemon balm leaves and boil them in a cup of water.
-Boil for at least eight to ten minutes for best results.
+Boil for at least eight to ten minutes for the best results.
 Give your kid half a cup of this tea twice a day.

-- Licorice root is known for its properties to ease a sore throat and cough.
+- Licorice root is believed to have properties to ease a sore throat and cough (17).
 Add half a teaspoon of licorice root to boiling water and leave it for ten minutes.
 Strain the liquid and give it to your kid.

-- Hyssop has expectorant properties.
+- Hyssop is said to have expectorant properties (11).
 Put two teaspoons of hyssop leaves in a cup of boiling water and leave it for around ten minutes.
-Strain, cool and give it to your child, to ease congestion in the upper respiratory region.
+Strain, cool, and give it to your child, to ease congestion in the upper respiratory region.

 25. Herbal decoction

-A strong herbal decoction, given in small doses, can do wonders.
+A strong herbal decoction, given in small doses, might help in relieving cough.
 Here is how you can prepare it.

-- Combine one spoon of cumin seeds (Cuminum cyminum seeds), sweet flag or calamus (Ccorus calamus roots), and cilantro (Coriandrum sativum leaves) to make the tea mix.
+- Combine one spoon of cumin seeds (Cuminum cyminum seeds), sweet flag or calamus (Acorus calamus roots), and cilantro (Coriandrum sativum leaves) to make the tea mix.